xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 This build is currently in alpha, therefore several bugs are still present

 **5.2 Feature Roadmap**
+ - Add calculated flows to exported data
+ - Add database management tools
+ - API for custom reports in excel/CVS format send per email

+**5.3 Development TODOs**
  - Check API under nodatabase built
  - Remove webservice
- - Verify the API for reading latest values goves latest and not first values
+ - Verify the API for reading latest values gives latest and not first values
  - Check export manager as it seems that fields have \r\n characters in them
- - Add calculated flows to export data and json ?
- - Turn all non commands into GET and adjust the way request data is retrieved (r.URL.Query())
- - Move WebService out
- - Add database management tools
+ - Add non-GET rejection
+ - Remove body string manipulation with r.URL.Query()
  - Code Cleaning